Lombiq/DotNest-Knowledge-Base/Topics/lombiq-hosting-suite.md

     - Exposes fine-grained events that can be used to subscribe to shell settings  changes, even if those are invoked from another shell.
 Such events can  be used to extend shell management in arbitrary ways.
     - Adds the  ability to have a common database for all tenants where the connection  string is stored only once, not per tenant as usual.
 This makes it  possible to move the application to a different database (like between a staging and production environment) by changing only one connection  string.
     - On demand shell activation: shells are only activated if a request arrives to their tenant.
 This dramatically reduces app start  time and conserves computing resources.
+- Lombiq.Hosting: contains some generic services related to hosting Orchard.
+	- An HTTP module for restoring the original host header for Orchard if the site runs behind a reverse proxy that changes the host header.
+	- An event raising implementation for Lombiq.Hosting.DistributedEvents that uses a file system watcher on shared files to notify server nodes of an event (usable e.g. on Azure Web Sites or with a shared storage folder).
-- Lombiq.Hosting: exposes hosting services, both as service classes and web services.
+- Lombiq.Hosting.MultiTenancy: exposes hosting services, both as service classes and web services, for managing a multi tenant Orchard environment.
     - Tenant management services and a RESTful (authenticated) web API for fetching, creating, updating, removing and setting up tenants.
     - Adds the  ability to set an isolated database environment for tenants by putting  tenants' tables under a different SQL Server schema, accessed through an automatically generated user.
     - Exposes services for managing tenants that run Lombiq.Hosting.Tenants.